yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 ## downloader 📁
 Command-line tool for managing or interacting with related tasks.
-* [Pyutube](https://github.com/Hetari/pyutube) [❌ 🌐 🖥️CLI 🖥️TUI] - A simple tool to download YouTube video shorts and playlist in just one click.
+* [Pyutube](https://github.com/Hetari/pyutube) [❌ 🌐 🖥️CLI/🖥️TUI] - A simple tool to download YouTube video shorts and playlist in just one click.

 ## screen recording 📁
 Command-line tool for managing or interacting with related tasks.